streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - `tags["indoor"] = answer.toYesNo()`
 - `tags.remove("amenity")` - remove key if it is present
 - `tags.updateWithCheckDate("lit", answer.toYesNo())`
-  - in case of changing value such change will be applied
+  - if the new value differs from existing tag value: new value will be applied
   - in case of value being the same: add survey date tag, it would be `check_date:lit=` in this case
      - so can be used even if value will stay the same - possible for resurvey quests
-     - survey date prefix is defined as [`const val SURVEY_MARK_KEY = "check_date"`](src/main/java/de/westnordost/streetcomplete/data/meta/OsmTaggings.kt)
+     - if the new value is the same as existing tag value: adds [survey date tag](app/src/main/java/de/westnordost/streetcomplete/data/meta/OsmTaggings.kt#L33) (`check_date:lit=` in this example)
   - always update survey tag if present already
   - necessary if given quest includes resurvey of old elements that are already tagged